vianna-research/website/pages/03_enfi-2015/programm.md

 title: Programm

-For the first time this year, two parallel 2h student courses are available for all EnFI participants arriving on sunday.

 Please be aware, that the presentation time will not exceed 3 minutes per person.
 But you will have enough time to present your results at your poster during the poster sessions.